-Progress and quality of students' work their program of study is measured by a system of letter grades and grade percentages as shown below.
-Progress reports are issued to students at the completion of each module for diploma programs or each term for degree programs.
-Grades are based on the quality of work as shown by learning deliverables as indicated on the module or course syllabus.
+Student progress and performance are evaluated using a letter grade system and corresponding percentage scale, as outlined below.
+Progress reports are issued at the end of each module for diploma programs and at the conclusion of each term for degree programs.
+Students also have continuous access to their academic progress through the student portal, allowing them to stay informed about their performance.
+Grades are determined based on the quality of work completed, as outlined in the module or course syllabus.

 ALL PROGRAMS (Except Vocational Nursing, ADN and PTA programs) VOCATIONAL NURSING, ADN and PTA programs Effect on SAP

 Letter Code Description Letter Code Description Included in Credits Earned Included in Credits Attempted Included in GPA Quality Points

-А 90-100 Α 90-100 Yes Yes Yes 4.00
+Α 90-100 Α 90-100 Yes Yes Yes 4.00

 В 80-89 В 80-89 Yes Yes Yes 3.00

 С 70-79 С 75-79 Yes Yes Yes 2.00

 D 60-69 (Fail) D 70-74 (Fail) No Yes Yes 0.00

 F 0-59 (Fail) F 0-69 (Fail) No Yes Yes 0.00

 I Incomplete I Incomplete No Yes No N/A

 Pass Pass Pass Pass Yes Yes No N/A

 Fail Fail Fail Fail No Yes No N/A

 TC Transfer Credit тс Transfer Credit Yes Yes No N/A

 СН Challenge Credit СН Challenge Credit Yes Yes No N/A

 W Withdraw W Withdraw No Yes No N/A

 AU Audit AU Audit No No No N/A

 Repeated Course Repeated Course No Yes No N/A